-Prior to the construction of the new Merrill Lynch Financial Centre, excavations were undertaken by MOLA to see what else might have been left down there, and they uncovered a number of artifacts, and also overturned some thinking from previous researches.
+Prior to the construction of the new Merrill Lynch Financial Centre, excavations were undertaken by MOLA to see what else might have been left down there, and they uncovered a number of artefacts, and also overturned some thinking from previous researches.

-What is down here is a length of Roman Wall, and what was thought at the time of the original discovery, to be a Roman Bastion – that is a tower next to the wall to increase the fortifications.
+What is down here is a length of the Roman Wall, and what was thought at the time of the original discovery, to be a Roman Bastion – that is a tower next to the wall to increase the fortifications.
 Having a Bastion next to a gatehouse is not uncommon, as the gate is the weakest point in any fortification and additional protections were needed.

 The only problem is, the bastion isn’t Roman — it’s Medieval.

 That isn’t a huge surprise, as much of what we see of the Roman Wall is medieval repairs, but still, the revelation overturned a century of thinking about this part of the wall.

 The reason for the later addition of the bastion is unknown, but the best theory at the moment is that it was added because the Roman Wall was built on soft ground and was leaning over precariously.
 That lean can be clearly seen in how the bastion deals with the toppling-over roman era stonework.